cocrafts/gasilon/README.md

 # Gasilon

-A infrastructure layer that abstracts gas fees, allowing users to make any transaction on Solana without SOL
+An infrastructure layer that abstracts gas fees, allowing users to make any transaction on Solana without SOL.

 ## What is Gasilon?

-Gasilon is a gasless solution currently supports on Solana.
-It helps user make a transaction without SOL, using SPL Token to pay fee instead.
+Gasilon is a gasless solution currently supported on Solana.
+It helps users make a transaction without SOL, using SPL Token to pay fee instead.

 Gasilon provides an API [`api.gasilon.com`](https://api.gasilon.com) for anyone (Wallet, DApp,...) to easily integrate gasless features, making any transaction without SOL seamlessly.
 The source code also includes `Client CLI` as a code snippet for testing, see how it works and for playground quickly.